Statistical properties of quantum jumps between macroscopic states of light: reading an operational coherence record: Complementary methods of reading a macroscopic quantum jump

 The stochastic nature of a jump detection and its correlated quantum state~\eqref{eq:psi01} enters in Fig.~\ref{fig:FIG3}(b).
-It is inherently linked to the decision on whether and when exactly to move the control switch.
+It is inherently linked to the decision on whether and when exactly to move the control switch and initiate \underline{Stage 2}.
 We thus consider two extremes: that there is a time uncertainty of order $\sim \Delta t_{\rm loc}$ in moving the control switch and that, simultaneously, the unstable state location fluctuates over a ring in phase space, as suggested by the $Q$ functions of Fig.~\ref{fig:FIG2}(c).
-The uncertainty in time is accounted for by uniformly distributed weights of the wavefunction, while the uncertainty in phase space is accounted for by a uniformly distributed phase of the conditioned unstable-state amplitude $\alpha_2$.
-The result is a ``continuously rotated'' distribution about the origin of the complex $Q$ plane, corresponding to the unstable state, while the peak at $\alpha_1^{*}$ remains in place.
-We infer that the heterodyne current record is able to capture every part of the underlying state evolution as the downward switch unfolds.
-Even rarely visited regions in phase space, correlated with the control switch function, will be eventually represented in the long-time histogram of the integrated charge.
+The uncertainty in time is accounted for by uniformly distributed weights $|c_1|^2$, $|c_2|^2$ in Eq.~\eqref{eq:Vhet2}, while the uncertainty in phase space is accounted for by a uniformly distributed phase of the conditioned unstable-state amplitude $\alpha_2$.
+The result is a ``continuously rotated'' distribution about the origin of the complex $Q$ plane, corresponding to the unstable state, while the peak at $\alpha_1^{*}$ (conjugate of the bright-state amplitude) remains in place.
+We infer that the heterodyne current record is able to capture every phase-space ramification of the underlying state evolution as the downward switch unfolds.
+Even rarely visited regions in phase space, correlated with the control switch movement, will be eventually represented in the long-time histogram of the integrated charge.
 There is still a crucial piece of the narrative missing though.